 In addition to the amazing memories you'll create and friendships you'll develop, each package includes the following:

-A deposit of $500 is due at registration, after which the remaining balance will be charged on March 13, 2020.
+A deposit of $500 is due at registration, after which the remaining balance will be charged closer to the trip date (TBD).

 Pricing is per-person, but based on double occupancy of all hotel rooms.
 That means, if you register with a partner, you will be able to stay with them.
 If you register as solo adventurer, we will pair you with someone else of the same gender in a hotel room.